 Switching auto insurance companies?
 Know your policy

-You can always switch insurers without a penalty if you do so when your current policy expires.
-If you go this route, don’t wait until the expiration date when switching auto insurance companies because you have to ensure that you maintain continuous coverage both to comply with state insurance requirements and because insurers might charge more if you have a gap in your coverage.
+You can always switch insurers without a penalty every time your current policy expires.
+If you go this route, don’t wait until the expiration date.
+When switching auto insurance companies make sure that you maintain continuous coverage to comply with state auto insurance requirements.
+Likewise, insurers might charge more if you have a gap in your coverage.

 So shop for a new policy and then set the start date of that coverage to coincide with the expiration of the old policy.
 Policy documents should show the expiration date of your current policy, and the company or insurance agent can always tell you if you ask.
-Don’t forget to tell your current insurer not to renew your policy.
+Don’t forget to tell your current insurer not to renew the policy of your auto insurance.

 Know if there’s a penalty for canceling early

-When switching auto insurance compenies, your current company will refund a prorated portion of premiums you’ve paid, although it may charge a penalty for canceling ealy.
+When switching auto insurance companies, your current coverage may refund a prorated portion of premiums you’ve paid.
+However, it may charge a penalty for early cancellation.
 You could read your policy to find out if there’s such a penalty for switching auto insurance companies and how much it is, or just ask your company or agent.

 Many insurers do not have a penalty, and, if your current carrier does, the charge may be less than the savings you’ll get from switching.

 Just like when switching at the expiration of your current policy, you’ll want to make sure your new coverage kicks in at the same time as your old policy is canceled.
 A gap in your coverage will violate state insurance requirements and could boost your rates.